breki/demeton/pomodoro-Demeton.md

-﻿- implement naive version of resampling
+﻿- add the actual resampling and saving to `processNextCommand`
+- log merging and resampling

-    - add it to the production code and test through the console
+- test resampling through the console

+## Fri 15.11.
+- A lot of wiring and refactoring.

 ## Thu 14.11.
 - Finished implementing `finalizeFetchSrtmTileProcessing` function.